Green bean succotash recipes

 "After examining nearly 400 prostate malignant tumour cases and over 1,500 control patients, we found that use of any statin was associated with a significant increase in prostate risk of a neoplasm."

 Life is about choices.
-Either you exercise your back, or you'll continually be visiting your chiropractor, or worse the surgeon.
+Either you exercise your back or you'll continually be visiting your chiropractor; or worse the surgeon.

-Either you eat phytosterols or you suffer from prostate disease.
+Either you eat phytosterols or you will suffer from prostate disease.
 Or you enjoy a lunch platter like that below instead of taking statins with the attendant cost and risk of impotence.
 It's your choice.

 Growing Green Beans